 The back panel has just the right amount of curve to encourage airflow even on sweaty, steep ascents.
-With 58 liters, you can definitely pack in enough gear for 2-3 days out – and for thru-hikers out there this is the kind of backpack candidate I would consider for a big trek like the AT or PCT.
-(I hiked a majority of the AT with a 70-liter pack).
+With 58 litres, you can definitely pack in enough gear for 2-3 days out – and for thru-hikers out there this is the kind of backpack candidate I would consider for a big trek like the AT or PCT.
+(I hiked a majority of the AT with a 70-litre pack).

-The Paragon 58 has a pocket for every purpose too, including hip belt pockets, a top lid pocket, sleeping bag compartment, and a hydration reservoir zone.
+The Paragon 58 has a pocket for every purpose too, including hip belt pockets, a top lid pocket, a sleeping bag compartment, and a hydration reservoir zone.

-Not too much negative to say here, the Paragon 58 is just a bread and butter hiker pack.
+Not too much negative to say here, the Paragon 58 is just a bread-and-butter hiker pack.

 - Very comfortable for long-distance backpacking